Got a minute to help? take our quick website survey >

 Visit our full treatment and support glossaryChild and Adolescent Mental Health Services (CAMHS)

-These are services that support young people with their mental health.
+These are services that can support you with your mental health.

-You might see them called different names sometimes, but they offer the same type of services for young people:
+You might see them called different names sometimes, but they offer the same thing:

-- In England or Wales, you might also hear them called Children and Young People’s Mental Health Services (CYPMHS)
+- In England and Wales, you might also hear them called Children and Young People’s Mental Health Services (CYPMHS).

 Find out more in our CAMHS information hub.